KetherineWang/startup/notes.md

   - `ReactDOM.render(<Survey />, document.getElementById('root'));`

 # React Hooks
-- React hooks allow React function style components to be able to do everything that a class style component can do and more.
+- React hooks allow React function-style components to be able to do everything that a class-style component can do and more.
 - Additionally, as new features are added to React, they are included as hooks.
-- This makes function style components the preferred way of doing things in React.
+- This makes function-style components the preferred way of doing things in React.
 - We have already seen one use of hooks to declare and update state in a function component with the `useState` hook.
   - `function Clicker({initialCount}) {`
     - `const [count, updateCount] = React.useState(initialCount);`